apache/calcite/README.md

 ```

 Linq4j understands the full query parse tree, and the Linq4j query
-provider for Optiq invokes Optiq as an query optimizer.
+provider for Calcite invokes Calcite as an query optimizer.
 If the
 <code>customer</code> table comes from a JDBC database (based on
 this code fragment, we really can't tell) then the optimal plan
 will be to send the query